Tech Career PathFrontend vs Backend in 2026: Which Programming Path Should You Choose?

 For more details on the programming learning journey, read how to start your programming path from zero.

-Golden Tips for Both Paths
+What Are the Golden Tips for Both Paths?

 - Build real projects — A strong portfolio beats dozens of certificates